-Thanks to Melbourne Family for the submission.
+Thanks to Simpler and Smarter for the submission.

 Mildura is found in north-west Victoria on the banks of the mighty Murray River, around 6 hours drive from Melbourne.
 It is a large rural town with a semi-arid climate that experiences hot summers and cool winters.
 We found autumn to be a fantastic time to visit and discovered that this township boasts a range of cafes, restaurants and accommodation choices for every budget.

 There are many things to do in Mildura and its surrounds that will keep you busy.